jpdoshi/LatteAPI/README.md

   python caffeine.py controller <name>
   ```

-### Batteries Included
-+ Most of utilities and middlewares are provided by latteapi
-+ latte-alchemy is used for ORM, which is a plugin based on SQLAlchemy

 ### Easy to understand
 + LatteAPI is inspired by popular frameworks such as django and FastAPI
 + Clean and easy syntax makes LatteAPI a far better choice